Skip to main content

 A student will remain on academic warning unless subsequent academic performance removes him/her from Academic Warning status or if they are academically dismissed.
 Full-time students on Academic Warning may not register for more than 14 credits.
 Students on Academic Warning are required to see an academic advisor or counselor.
 Academic Warning is noted on the student’s unofficial transcript.

-As stated above, any full-time student who is placed on Academic Warning for two consecutive semesters will be dismissed at the end of the second semester.
+Any full-time student who is placed on Academic Warning for two consecutive semesters will be dismissed at the end of the second semester.
 Any part-time student placed on Academic Warning for three consecutive semesters will be academically dismissed at the end of the third semester.
 Dismissed students lose their matriculation status, and can enroll in no more than 11.5 credits.
 A student who is academically dismissed may still take classes at SCCC on a part time, non-matriculated basis.
 Academic Dismissal will be noted on the student’s unofficial and official transcript.
 Students who are dismissed have the right to appeal if they feel an error has been made or other extenuating circumstances exist.
 Appeal for reinstatement is made in writing to the Campus Office of Academic Affairs.
 Appeals for reinstatement are considered by the campus Academic Appeals Board and/or the Associate Dean for Academic Affairs.
 Should the appeal be granted, the student shall be reinstated with Academic Warning status.
 A student thus readmitted will be “in good academic standing” with Academic Warning status.

 Regular attendance is considered essential for academic success.
 Students are expected to attend every class session, no matter the modality, of each course for which they are registered.
 Excessive absences may have a negative impact on a student’s academic performance and/or eligibility for financial aid.